Pictured recipe: Air-Fryer "Fried" Chicken Thighs

 What is an air fryer anyway?
 An air fryer is a mini convection oven, in essence.
-Its promise: to match the taste and texture of your favorite deep-fried foods—minus the vat of fat and all those extra calories.
+Its promise: to match the taste and texture of your favorite deep-fried foods—minus the all the fat and all those extra calories.

 Related: Must-Have Kitchen Tools

 An air fryer uses superheated airflow above and around your food to convert tiny amounts of moisture into mist.
 The extra-hot cooking chamber lets dry heat penetrate the food from the outside in, yielding the familiar crispy texture food gets with a bath in the deep fryer.

 Most air fryer brands don't require oil for the machine to work, though a couple of teaspoons will improve the texture and flavor of air-fried eats.
 While it's possible to enjoy air-fried food with no oil, the beauty of the air fryer is that it only needs such a small amount.

 There are only 40 calories per teaspoon of oil (120 calories per tablespoon).
 The little bit of oil you do add help everything brown, caramelize and get extra crispy and delicious.
 And compared to the amount of oil and calories in deep-fried foods, the amount you'll use in the air fryer is practically nothing.

 Try These: The Best Healthy Fried Food Makeover Recipes

 You can cook just about anything you would prepare in an oven or deep fryer in an air fryer (which is a lot!).